ryanmitchell/ti-ext-choosetime/README.md

+# Choosetime

 Choosetime forces a customer to choose a time before they can add anything to their cart.

+This is free and doesn't require a license, but you can [donate to Ryan](https://github.com/sponsors/ryanmitchell), the developer behind it, to show your appreciation.

 ### Installation
 Upload to extensions in the following folder format: